marianmeres/demino/README.md

 ## Context

-Each middleware receives a `DeminoContext` object which visibility and lifetime is limited to the scope and lifetime of the request handler.
+Each middleware receives a `DeminoContext` object (as its last parameter), which visibility and lifetime is limited to the scope and lifetime of the request handler.

 It has `params` (router parsed params), `headers` (to be used in the final response), `error` (to be used in a custom error handler) and `locals` props.